NoonU-Space/NoonU-Space.github.io/_posts/2024-05-26-exploring-NoonU.md

 30. Oryx and Crake by Margaret Atwood - Speculative fiction depicting a post-apocalyptic 22nd century world.

 The Noon Universe shares similarities with many of these works in terms of its hard science fiction approach and focus on space exploration and futuristic societies.
-However, it is distinguished by its uniquely Soviet perspective, episodic storytelling style, and utopian ideals rooted in the authors' experiences.[1][3][4][5]
+However, it is distinguished by its uniquely Soviet perspective, episodic storytelling style, and utopian ideals rooted in the authors' experiences.

-Citations:
-[1] I'd like to read a book set in the 22nd century on Earth.
-Do ... - Reddit https://www.reddit.com/r/scifi/comments/cifks/id_like_to_read_a_book_set_in_the_22nd_century_on/
-[2] The Best 22nd-Century Stories In Science Fiction You Need To Watch https://www.ranker.com/list/best-22nd-century-science-fiction-stories/brenna-zedan
-[3] 8 Best Sci-Fi Movies Set In The 22nd Century - Game Rant https://gamerant.com/best-sci-fi-movies-set-22nd-century/
-[4] Noon: 22nd Century by Arkady Strugatsky - Goodreads https://www.goodreads.com/book/show/1091478.Noon
-[5] Category:Fiction set in the 22nd century - Wikipedia https://en.wikipedia.org/wiki/Category:Fiction_set_in_the_22nd_century